alexcanessa/global-config-file/README.md

 The function will look for all the possible files, in the order given in the options.

-So, for the `.examplerc` name, it will look for:
+So, for the `example` name, it will look for:

 - `.examplerc` _(JSON and YML format are supported)_
 - `.examplerc.js`